 Prof. Sas is interested in experimental film, Japanese film, critical theory, twentieth century Japanese, French, and English literature, and the visual and material cultures of modern Japan.

-PhD, Northwestern; Associate Professor of Film & Media
+Ph.D., UC Berkeley, Associate Professor of Italian Studies and Affiliated Faculty in Film & Media

 Kristen Whissel